KulaGGin/MemoryCommandoCPP/README.md

-I created this project because I wanted an easy to use library, which would work on x86 and x64 processes, support memory scanning, and for which I wouldn’t have to manually calculate module’s base address.
+I created this project because I wanted an easy to use library, which would work on x86 and x64 processes, support memory scanning, and for which I wouldn’t have to manually calculate addresses myself, such as module’s base address.
 Couldn’t find one on the Internet, so I wrote my own.

 Features
 --------

-Works on internal and external virtual process memory.
+Works on internal and external virtual process’ memory.
 Works on x86 and x64 system architectures and for x86 and x64 processes.
 Supports scanning for arrays of bytes and structures.
 Quality of life method overloads which read, edit or scan memory based on just